joshualockhart/learningGit/notes.md

 * Cats are animals
 * Cats have fur
 * Cats eat mice
-* Generally, cats don't care about much
+* Generally, cats don't care about much!!!